IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 -   ASP.NET MVC 3 or newer Framework installed
 -   The AdventureWorks Database installed
 -   A reference to the Infragistics.Web.Mvc.dll assembly
--   Required Ignite UI JavaScript and theme resources
+-   Required %%ProductName%% JavaScript and theme resources

 ### <a id="mvc-overview"></a> Overview